 The town of Keswick is best used as a base to explore the surrounding mountain scenery (which we get to later in this guide).
 But there are several attractions in town worth exploring, especially when rain is forecast.

-This museum has a broad mix of rotating and permanent exhibitions covering the social and industrial history of the area along with the work of local artists and writers.
+The Keswick Museum has a broad mix of rotating and permanent exhibitions covering the social and industrial history of the area, along with the work of local artists and writers.

-You’ll learn about the story of Keswick, and it has some kid-friendly exhibitions making it a good family activity.
+You’ll learn about the story of Keswick, and it has some kid-friendly exhibitions, making it a good family activity.
+It’s also perfect for a rainy day.

 The stalls of Keswick Market hit the town square every Thursday and Saturday.